sergioska/xcrawler/README.md

 xCrawler
 =======

+xCrawler is a toolkit to develop spider application based on xsl stylesheets.

 The simple example below show how to use this toolkit to parse a rss feed (yahoo news in this case) throw a xsl stylesheet to get in output a xml forged in another format.